joelmeckert/pfsense-unbound-ad/README.md

 Export Active Directory DNS to unbound include file, SRV records, to use unbound / pfSense as the DNS resolver, rather than Windows AD DNS.

 ## Future
 I'm working on a revision of this that obtains the domain GUID, domain controllers GUID, and autopopulates the entries.
 I need to test with multiple domain controllers.
-I've seen the export fail when the DNS servers are not responding appropriately with the SRV records, and avoiding this and obtaining a list of DCs to populate the configuration file would be preferable.
+I've seen the export fail when the DNS servers are not responding appropriately with the SRV records, and obtaining the domain and DC GUIDs via PowerShell would be preferable.
-To obtain the domain GUID and DC GUID in PowerShell:
+### Domain GUID in PowerShell:
-- Domain GUID
 - Run pwsh / powershell as Administrator
 ```
 $DomainGuid = Get-ADDomain | Select-Object -ExpandProperty ObjectGUID | Select-Object -ExpandProperty Guid
 # Add contents of variable to DNS entry for domain GUID DNS entries
 ```
-- Domain controller GUID
+### Domain Controller GUIDs in PowerShell:
 - Run pwsh / powershell as Administrator
  ```
 $DCs = Get-ADDomainController | Select-Object -ExpandProperty InvocationID | Select-Object -ExpandProperty Guid
 ForEach ($DC in $DCs) {